ErkanHatipoglu/nd00333_AZMLND_C2/starter_files/README.md

 This dataset is about a phone call marketing campaign.
 The original data can be found [@UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
 The dataset can be used (as we are using) to predict if the client will subscribe to a term deposit or not.
 The target variable is y.

 The lab environment provided by Udacity will not be used for this project.
-Instead a local development environment along with Microsoft Azure account will be used.
+Instead, a local development environment along with a Microsoft Azure account will be used.

 ## Architectural Diagram